en:lang="en-US"

 Each show accounted for about 350 GB of data per camera, adding up to more than 7.5 TB of data after eight shows.
 Once the masters were created, the data was transferred for backup, preparing the recorders for a new concert.

-Harvey has assured that “by working digitally we saved a lot of time, especially considering the enormous amount of material we were capturing.
-Additionally, we were able to offer live H264 encoding of the entire show in HD 1920x1080 30p compressed in MPEG-4, so from a simple USB drive, Robert Smith and the director could review all the material and anticipate future shows.
-The flexibility of the Ki Pro Rack is great.”
+Harvey has assured that "by working digitally we saved a lot of time, especially considering the enormous amount of material we were capturing.
+In addition, we were able to offer live H264 encoding of the entire show in HD 1920x1080 30p compressed in MPEG-4, so from a simple USB drive, Robert Smith and the director could review all the material and anticipate future shows.
+The flexibility of Ki Pro Rack is great."

 AJA on The Cure tour